 - A. "Engineer" refers to the person authorized by the District to oversee the execution of the contract, acting either directly or through his properly authorized agents, each agent acting only within the scope of authority delegated to him. - B. "Lining" refers to protective materials used or applied to interior surfaces.
 "Paint" refers to protective materials used or applied on exterior surfaces.
-"Coating" refers to protective materials used or applied on interior or exterior surfaces, or any protective material in general. - C. "District" refers to the Eastern Municipal Water District. - 1.07 HOURS OF WORK
+"Coating" refers to protective materials used or applied on interior or exterior surfaces, or any protective material in general. - C. "District" refers to the Eastern Municipal Water District.

+1.07 HOURS OF WORK

-- A. The Contractor's activities shall be confined to an eight hour shift between the hours of 7:00 a.m. and 5:00 p.m.
+- A. The Contractor's activities shall be confined to an eight-hour shift between the hours of 7:00 a.m. and 5:00 p.m.
 Monday through Friday, excluding District-designated holidays.
-Any City or County regulations which are more stringent shall take precedence.
 Deviation from these hours will not be permitted without the prior consent of the District, except in emergencies involving immediate hazard to persons or property. - B. In the event of either a Contractor requested deviation or Contractor caused emergency deviation, inspection service fees for District personnel and any third-party inspector will be charged against the Contractor at the discretion of the District.
 The service fees will be calculated at overtime rates including benefits, overhead, and travel time.
 The service fees will be deducted from any amounts due the Contractor.
 Charges will be made for any change to extraordinary work hours, including standby time due to late crew arrival or "no-show" by crew. - C. Inspection hours made necessary as a result of the Contractor's crew working over forty hours per week must be scheduled and approved by District and overtime paid for by Contractor at the prevailing rate for overtime.
-Inspections requested by or made necessary as a result of actions by the Contractor on Saturdays, Sundays or holidays must be scheduled and approved by the District and paid for by Contractor at the prevailing rate for overtime and paid for by Contractor at the prevailing rate for overtime or holiday work.
+Inspections requested by or made necessary as a result of actions by the Contractor on Saturdays, Sundays or holidays must be scheduled and approved by District and paid for by Contractor at the prevailing rate for overtime or holiday work.